France raises carbon taxes, to repay EDF renewables debt

 Under an energy transition law in 2015, French CO2 taxes were set to increase to 39 euros in 2018, 47.5 euros in 2019, 56 euros en 2020 and 100 euros in 2030.

-The higher carbon tax, along with a tax increase on diesel, will boost the price of petrol by 3.9 euro cents per liter and the price of diesel by 7.6 euro cents per liter in 2018.
+The higher carbon tax, along with a tax increase on diesel, will boost the price of petrol by 3.9 euro cents per litre and the price of diesel by 7.6 euro cents per litre in 2018.
 The measures are expected to raise 3.7 billion euros next year.

 “A carbon tax increase of this magnitude is a strong signal that the French government is serious about climate and prepared to take unpopular decisions,” independent energy consultant Thibault Laconde said.